Venture Capital Terms

-Capitalization table, also called the cap table is a spreadsheet or table that shows the equity capitalization for a company.
-Information provided in a capitalization table is most commonly utilized for startups and early-stage businesses but there are no restrictions in using capitalization tables by all types of companies.
+Capitalization table, also called the cap table, is a spreadsheet or table that shows the equity capitalization for a company.
+Information provided in a capitalization table is most utilized for startups and early-stage businesses but there are no restrictions in using capitalization tables by all types of companies.

 A basic capitalization table places materials on each type of equity ownership capital, the individual investors, and the share prices.
 A more complex table may also include details on potential new funding sources, mergers and acquisitions, public offerings, and other hypothetical transactions.

 Committed capital represents money contributed to the investment fund.
 Committed capital is used to finance investments as well as administrative costs and failure to execute it can have negative consequences, such as the loss of future profits.